 Solution: Research your best rate, both for exchange & with your bank.

-What I can say are I found higher rates are usually at airports, as well as the random exchange stores you’ll find in the main tourist areas of cities in Europe (trust me, you’ll see them.)
+What I can say is I found higher rates are usually at airports, as well as the random exchange stores you’ll find in the main tourist areas of cities in Europe (trust me, you’ll see them.)
 Try banks or post offices first!

 While you shouldn’t need to convert too much cash in general, I do recommend having a bit of cash in the country’s currency when you arrive.
 This is in case you need to take a taxi or find yourself in a situation where your card is not available.

 And for taking out money in ATMs, simply discuss with your bank if there is a fee for international transactions.
 You can even look into travel rewards cards if it seems to fit you better.

 Avoiding alcohol is a way to save money anywhere, but especially to save money traveling Europe!
 However, I of course understand the allure of sitting on a rooftop bar enjoying a cocktail overlooking the city.
 I’ve been there!

 More so, I’m not even just talking alcoholic drinks!
 In Europe, you are often charged if you ask for water.
 Sometimes a glass of wine is even cheaper!

 Solution: Ask for tap water.
 Design your plans with your budget in mind!